Isaac-kaberere/wireframing/README.md

 - **Free tier:** Accessible to students, individuals, and small teams at no cost.

  With its combination of collaboration, accessibility, and design flexibility, **Figma** is one of the best tools for creating bothlowfidelity

+## Benefits of Wireframing in Software Development

+From a software development perspective, wireframing provides several advantages that help align teams, clarify requirements, and reduce costly mistakes later in the project lifecycle.

+### 1. Guides the Design Process
+Wireframes act as a **blueprint** for the application or website.
+They establish the structure and flow of the interface before design and development resources are invested.
+- **Example:** Deciding on the placement of a navigation bar or search functionality at the wireframe stage avoids rework during coding or UI design.

+### 2. Facilitates Communication
+Wireframes serve as a **common language** between designers, developers, and stakeholders.
+They provide a tangible reference point for discussing ideas and refining requirements.
+- **Example:** Instead of debating abstract ideas, a team can review a wireframe of the homepage to agree on layout, content placement, and user flow.

+### 3. Identifies Usability Issues Early
+Because wireframes focus on **user experience and structure**, potential usability problems can be spotted before development begins.
+- **Example:** A checkout flow wireframe might reveal too many steps for users, prompting simplification before any code is written.

+### 4. Saves Time and Cost
+Making changes to a wireframe is **quicker and cheaper** than altering a coded application or a polished high-fidelity design.
+- **Example:** Repositioning a button in a wireframe takes seconds, while doing the same in a developed product could require hours of rework.

+---

+👉 By providing clarity, encouraging collaboration, and reducing rework, wireframes ensure that both the **design** and **development** processes move forward with a shared vision and stronger efficiency.